andsontan/xpiks/faq.md

 <div>
   <ul>
     <li><strong>I can't upload via FTP to my favorite stock XYZ</strong></li>
     <li>First of all, check if you didn't make a typo in a Host, Username and Password field.
 Use "Show Password" checkbox to see if you typed it correctly.
 Try to use "Test connection" button before upload and see if it works.
-Try to login with and without Passive Mode (in the Advanced tab).</li>
+Try to login with and without Passive Mode (in the Advanced tab).
+Read help in your stock XYZ about how to upload artworks.</li>
   </ul>
 </div>